bright/new-www/_posts/2017-10-27-working-with-ios-in-app-purchases.md

 There are more pleasant things to do in iOS development than setting up and testing the in-app purchases.
 The process is laborious and requires thorough testing, especially that in-app purchases are crucial from business perspective.

 ## iTunes Connect configuration - part 1

 **This tutorial is based on auto-renewable subscriptions, but you can configure any other in-app purchase in a very similar way.**

-To set up in-app purchase follow the steps below:
+To set up the in-app purchases follow the steps below:

 1. Log in to [iTunes Connect](https://itunesconnect.apple.com).